LatticeQCD/SIMULATeQCD/README.md

 - *L. Mazur, Topological aspects in lattice QCD, Ph.D. thesis, Bielefeld University (2021), [https://doi.org/10.4119/unibi/2956493](https://doi.org/10.4119/unibi/2956493)*
 - *L. Altenkort, D.Bollweg, D. A. Clarke, O. Kaczmarek, L. Mazur, C. Schmidt, P. Scior, H.-T. Shu, HotQCD on Multi-GPU Systems, PoS LATTICE2021, Bielefeld University (2021), [https://arxiv.org/abs/2111.10354](https://arxiv.org/abs/2111.10354)*

-## Acknowledgment
+## Acknowledgments

 - We acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the CRC-TR 211 'Strong-interaction matter under extreme conditions'– project number 315477589 – TRR 211.
 - This work was partly performed in the framework of the PUNCH4NFDI consortium supported by DFG fund "NFDI 39/1", Germany.
 - This work is also supported by the U.S. Department of Energy, Office of Science, though the Scientific Discovery through Advance
 Computing (SciDAC) award Computing the Properties of Matter with Leadership Computing Resources.
-- We would also like to acknowedge enlightening technical discussions with the ILDG team, in particular H. Simma.
+- We like to acknowledge enlightening technical discussions with the ILDG team, in particular H. Simma.